JasonH97/linux_dotfiles/README.md

 # linux_dotfiles
-My configurations for Linux systems, includes such things as .basrhc, .vimrc, emacs, etc.
+My configurations for Linux systems, includes such things as .basrhc, .vimrc, etc.